CTLT

 Appointment and Compensation

-The Faculty Fellow for Career Development and Professional Success appointment is for Spring Quarter 2026.
-The fellow role will come with compensation of 4 Weighted Teaching Units (WTUs) per quarter, and the successful candidate will retain their faculty appointment in their home department.
-A summer appointment is also an option, based on the fellow’s availability and CTLT program needs.
+The fellowship includes compensation equivalent to 4 Weighted Teaching Units (WTUs) per semester, and the successful candidate will retain their faculty appointment in their home department.
+A summer appointment may also be possible based on the Fellow’s availability and CTLT programming needs.

 Duties and Responsibilities

-The Faculty Fellow for Career Development and Professional Success will:
+The Senior Faculty Fellow for Faculty Success and Professional Advancement will:

-• Develop, lead, or co-facilitate faculty development opportunities such as workshops, learning communities, and peer consultations in the areas of RSCA and/or career development.
+• Develop, lead, or co-facilitate faculty engagement opportunities such as workshops, institutes, learning communities, peer consultations, and leadership conversations related to faculty success and professional advancement.

-• Provide strategic guidance informed by extensive institutional knowledge, including explicit attention to ethical leadership, navigating institutional culture, and balancing teaching, scholarship, and service over a career arc.
+• Provide strategic guidance informed by extensive institutional knowledge, including attention to ethical leadership, institutional culture, faculty workload balance, and sustaining meaningful academic careers over time.

 Required Qualifications